sajanpreet5555555/ZenTransparency/README.md

 **Procedure for Making Your Browser Transparent (Windows)**

+*Note: MicaforEveryone is win11 exclusive, but you can use [DwmBlurglass](https://github.com/Maplespe/DWMBlurGlass) for win 10*
 *Note: On macOS, you might only need the CSS and can skip Step 1 But i do not have a mac and cannot vouch for that*